This gallery contains 14 photos.

-From the 2012 Hawaii ALA Food Show a total of 169 items were picked up to stock in the commissaries in Hawaii.
-Products from 11 new companies were picked up this year.
+Selling Hawaii products through this distribution route provides a great opportunity for Hawaii manufacturers to increase sales locally with the possibility of growing their business beyond Hawaii.
+DeCA grosses over $6 billion dollars annually and Hawaii commissaries do over $280 million dollars annually.
+Products from 11 new companies were picked up in 2013.
 Of the eleven new companies, two are from Maui, two are from Kauai, one is from the Big Island and one is from Molokai.

 - Mishima Foods USA, Inc. (Miso soup items)- Oahu

 - Prime Source Sales/North Shore Goodies (Gluten free mixes) -Oahu

 - Nutrex Hawaii,Inc. (Nutritional Supplements) -The Big Island of Hawaii

 - Molokaiz Backside Boyz Teri Sauce LLC (BBQ sauce and marinades) – Molokai

 - Hawaii TO GO/Green Tea Hawaii (Green tea powder mixes) – Oahu